anupam002/easymanage/README.md

 Considerations
 --------------
  * * For better security we can use token using spring security and we can pass those token with each request header.
-Accordingly we can retrieve tokens and validate for the same.
+Accordingly we can verify valid tokens.